Troy96/Troy96/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=troy96" alt="troy96" /> </p>

-- 🔭 I’m currently working with Unolo as a Full Stack Developer.
+- 🔭 I’m currently working with Unolo as a Senior Software Engineer - Backend.

 - 🌱 I like to explore **backend side of the things**